 Last updated by Chris Bulbulian

-We provide two separate pieces: a fiber modem (technical name Optical Network Terminal or "ONT") paired with a Gigabit-capable AC-class wireless router, specifically the Zyxel EMG3425-Q10A.
-You will always receive the modem in either case as it is a necessary piece of equipment.
-The decision of whether or not to use our router is what will be covered here.
+Our hardware is two separate pieces: a fiber modem (technical name Optical Network Terminal or ONT) paired with a Gigabit-capable AC-class wireless router, specifically the Zyxel EMG3425-Q10A.
+You will always receive the ONT in either case (at no additional cost) as it is a necessary piece of equipment.
+The decision of whether or not to attach our wireless router to the ONT -- or your own -- is what will be covered here.

 How It Works

-While we know our gear works well with our crazy fast internet, we do provide an option called Bring Your Own Router that is available to both residential and business customers.
-If you select this option, we will supply you with the fiber modem for free (borrowed from Ting and remains our property) that would be hooked up to your router.
-The $199 purchase fee or $9/month rental fee would not be charged in this case.
+While we know our router works well with our service, we do provide an option called Bring Your Own Router that is available to both residential and business customers.
+If you select this option, we will supply you with the ONT (borrowed from Ting and remains our property) and you would run Ethernet from that to your wireless router.

 If you choose to do this, you should be aware of the limitations that creates for our customer service team.
 Our technical support will not have visibility to any routers attached to our network, and as such cannot troubleshoot issues related to customer-supplied equipment.
-We will be able to confirm if the service is working leading up to our fiber modem only.
+We will not be able to assist with setting up your own router, and we will be able to confirm if the service is working up to the ONT only.

 When should you use your own hardware vs ours

 Before you choose to supply your own hardware, it is important that you confirm it is capable of handling the speed you choose.
-We have a list (found here) of highly rated 3rd party routers that we recommend for our Gigabit speed service.
+We have a list (found here) of highly rated 3rd party routers that our customers have noted work well with our Gigabit speed service.

+Next up is to check the "specs".
 At a minimum, the packaging should say either "Gigabit" or "10/100/1000 Mbps Ethernet" (or both), if it is capable of handling gigabit speeds.
-It is best to check for the actual throughput rating of your hardware before finalizing your decision as many devices (particularly firewalls) with gigabit ports are limited to actual throughput below 1000 Mbps (sometimes as low as 200 Mbps per port).
+It is best to check for the actual throughput rating of your hardware before finalizing your decision as many devices (particularly business-grade firewalls) with gigabit ports are limited to actual throughput below 1000 Mbps (sometimes as low as 200 Mbps per port).
 This info should be included in the spec sheet of the hardware.
 If you no longer have the packaging, you can likely look up your device's specs online and determine if it is gigabit capable.

 If you're using Wi-Fi, it's also a good idea to check what Wi-Fi standards your router supports.
 802.11ac will provide you with the best wireless speeds, on compatible devices.